jcomeauictx/dockerfs/README.md

 * `make stop` works quickly and well now, but by raising KeyboardInterrupt on receipt of a SIGTERM. ugly but effective, and the threads are allowed to `fusermount -u` the filesystems.
+* gvfsd and related daemons will cause problems with this filesystem and will clog the logs with what looks like a virus attempting to exploit files like autorun.inf.